-PSPS events, and requirements adopted in R.18-12-005 that IOUs identify impacts on vulnerable customers from PSPS events.
+for initiating PSPS events120 and undertake targeted work to minimize and eliminate PSPS events,121 and requirements adopted in R.18-12-005 that IOUs identify impacts on vulnerable customers from PSPS events.122

-Additionally, the Phase I, Track 1 TWG in this proceeding has been discussing potential methods for the IOUs to quantify safety impacts on customers from PSPS events to improve how PSPS events are modeled as risk events in the RDF.
+Additionally, the Phase I, Track 1 working group in this proceeding has been discussing potential methods for the IOUs to quantify safety impacts on customers from PSPS events to improve how PSPS events are modeled as risk events in the RDF.
 Section 7.3 directs Staff and parties to continue this work, including potentially developing a proposal providing more detailed guidance on this topic.

-We also note that required WMP metrics largely include Staff's proposed PSPS related SOMs.
-It is sufficient in our view for SPD Staff to coordinate with OEIS Staff to review PG&E's progress against WMP PSPS related metrics and to consider poor performance on these over time as part of the indicator lights in the Staff evaluation approach discussed in section 10.4.
-The WMP PSPS event metrics are well defined, reporting on them has begun, and all IOUs are required to report them, which allows for analysis across all IOUs.
-We prefer to use the PSPS related WMP metrics developed in R.18-10-007, now managed and overseen by the OEIS, to track PG&E's progress in minimizing the frequency, scope, duration, and customers impacted by PSPS events and we emphasize to
+We also note that required OEIS WMP Guidelines metrics largely include Staff's proposed PSPS related SOMs.123 It is appropriate in our view for SPD Staff to coordinate with OEIS Staff to review PG&E's performance against the OEIS WMP Guidelines and related PSPS metrics and the PSPS Guidelines established in R.18-12-005 (and subsequent proceedings) and to consider poor performance on these over time as part of the indicator lights in the Staff evaluation approach discussed in section 10.4.124 The PSPS Guidelines are well